-Pursuant to U.S. Federal and California State law, the JVP employers shall pay inmate employees a wage comparable to wages paid by the employer to non-inmate employees performing similar work for the employer.
-If the employer does not employ such non-inmate employees in similar work, compensation shall be comparable to wages paid for work of a similar nature in the locality in which the work is to be performed.
+Pursuant to U.S. Federal and California State law, the JVP employers shall pay incarcerated individual employees a wage comparable to wages paid by the employer to non-incarcerated individual employees performing similar work for the employer.
+If the employer does not employ such non-incarcerated individual employees in similar work, compensation shall be comparable to wages paid for work of a similar nature in the locality in which the work is to be performed.
 In this latter case, the California Employment Development Department will assist employers in determining the minimum entry-level wage for each job position.

 Most private California employers—regardless of size—are governed by both federal and state wage and hour laws.
 Federal and state wage and hour laws differ in a number of ways, and, when they do, employers must follow the provision more favorable to employees.
 For example, both the U.S. and California require employees be paid a minimum wage rate.
-But, while the federal minimum wage rose to $7.25 per hour in July 2009, California’s minimum wage has been $11.00 per hour since January 2018.
-California employers must pay $11.00 per hour, the higher of the two.
+California’s minimum wage has been $15.50 per hour since January 2023.

 - All hours worked beyond eight in a single workday; and